evrentan/qr-code-generator-backend/README.md

 Below version control standards should be followed within the project;

+- The default branch is [staging branch][staging-branch-github-link].
-- Feature enhancements or defect fixes should not be committed to main branches, they should be coded in feature or fix branches.
+- Feature enhancements or defect fixes should not be committed to the default branch, they should be coded in feature or bug branches.
 - Issues should be created for each feature or fix in the [QR Code Generator Workspace GitHub Repository Project][qr-code-generator-workspace-github].
-- Pull request (PR) should be created for each feature/fix branch to main branches.
+- Pull request (PR) should be created for each feature/bug branch to [staging branch][staging-branch-github-link].
-- While creating a PR "feature:", "fix:" or "doc:" prefix should be used to identify the PR type.
+- While creating a PR "[Feature]: ", "[Bug]: " or "[Doc]: " prefix should be used to identify the PR type.
 - PRs should be linked with a valid issue in the [QR Code Generator Workspace GitHub Repository Project][qr-code-generator-workspace-github].
+- If validations are passed in the [staging branch][staging-branch-github-link], then a PR is created with "merge branch" label to the [main branch][main-branch-github-link].

 ## Running the Application Locally